 First, we can once again utilize direct scanning of the dc voltage but use a sideband-resolved transition by a weak 935-nm repumping laser instead of the Raman transition and measure the intensity of the 369-nm fluorescence in the surface trap.
-This scheme is used to detect the micromotion perpendicular to the chip, and it requires an additional installation of a weak 935-nm beam.
-The 935-nm laser had an intensity of around 50 mW/cm$^2$ at a trapped ion, injected from the backside of the chip.
-The fluorescence is predicted to follow the discussed Bessel-like behavior, but of low intensity limit instead of the Rabi oscillation, as $|J_n (\beta) \eta \Gamma t_{det}|^2$, where $\eta$ is the collection efficiency, $\Gamma$ is the cycling transition rate, and $t_{det}$ is the detection time.
-The signal was detected by the EMCCD with an exposure time of 20 ms. As a demonstration, the result for the carrier transition and the second-order sideband transition ($n=0, 2$) of the trap rf frequency is shown in Fig. \ref{fig_scan_935}.
-Note that any of the sidebands can be used, and the second-order sideband was chosen as the subsequent option following the utilization of the first-order sideband discussed in Sec. \ref{sec_result}.
+This scheme is used to detect the excess micromotion perpendicular to the chip, and it requires an additional installation of a weak 935-nm beam.
+The 935-nm laser, injected from the backside of the chip, had an intensity of around 50 mW/cm$^2$ at a trapped ion, which is the minimum intensity to keep the ion trapped.
+The fluorescence is predicted to follow the discussed Bessel-like behavior, but in the weak-field regime ($\Omega_o \ll \Gamma$) instead of the Rabi oscillation, $|\sin(J_0(\beta)\Omega_o t /2)|^2$ from Eq.~(\ref{bessel}) can be approximated to $|J_0(\beta)\Omega_o t /2|^2 \propto |J_0(\beta)|^2$, where $\Gamma$ is the decay rate of the transition.
+For a steady state and a fixed detection time, the obtained fluorescence photon count would depend on the magnitude of excess micromotion as $|J_n (\beta)|^2 F_0$ where $F_0$ is the detected photon count when the excess micromotion is minimized, which contains the ion's absorption rate and detection efficiency.
+The fitting curved was constructed as $a |J_n (\beta)|^2 + d$, where $a$ and $\beta$ are as defined in Eq.~(\ref{eq_thermal}) and $d$ is considered the background signal level.
+The signal was detected by the PMT with an exposure time of 4 ms. As a demonstration, the result for the carrier transition and the first-order sideband transition ($n=0,1$) of the trap rf frequency is shown in Fig. \ref{fig_scan_935}.
 The experimental data is well fitted to the predicted curve, with some minor discrepancy which might come from the reality of the setup environment.
-The one-half values of 95\% confidence intervals of fitting for the carrier and the sideband transitions could be found in Table. \ref{tb_sensitivity_935}.
-In addition to the overhead of the additional optical setup, the replacement of the original repumping laser with the weak repumping laser also led to inefficient cooling and reduced trapping stability in this scheme.
+The estimated sensitivities for the carrier and the sideband transitions could be found in Table \ref{tb_sensitivity_935}.
+In addition to the overhead of the additional optical setup, the replacement of the original repumping laser with the weak repumping laser also led to inefficient cooling and reduced trapping stability during the measurement.